 Send us your test scores or apply as test optional

 When registering for the ACT, SAT or CLT, you’ll need to request that your scores be sent to Lipscomb.
 If you’ve already taken the test, you can request additional scores by visiting the ACT website or the SAT website.
 If you are not satisfied with your scores, you should consider signing up for our Residual ACT, which we offer multiple times most weeks right here on campus, beginning in January.

-Students who superscore a 21 or better on the ACT, a 1060 or better on the SAT, or a 68 or better on the CLT are eligible to be considered for unconditional admission.
+Students who superscore a 21 or better on the ACT, a 1060 or better on the SAT or a 68 or better on the CLT are eligible to be considered for unconditional admission.
 Students that apply as test optional must have a weighted GPA above 2.75 to be considered for unconditional admission.
 All other students will be asked to submit a supplemental essay, and their application will be reviewed by a committee who may admit them to Lipscomb as a student in the university’s Empower Program.

 Lipscomb’s test codes: